sIIIckOK/dodolang/README.md

 In its current form it is a very limited language, which compiles down to native x86_64 assembly similar to porth, and it uses the Nasm assembler to assemble it down to statically linked bytecode.
 It is static as it utilizes system-calls' instead of linking to a dynamic library.

 # What has to come (this list might change)
+- functions
-- macros and functions
+- more complex type checking with for loops, if else statements, and functions
+- way to include other files
-- memory manipulation
+- a way to use dynamic memory
-- Compile time type checking
+- different sized variables (for now all variables are 64 bits)
+- ir representation for opportunity for optimization (long term)